Introduction

 Indexing the SGE accounting file

-As seen below, in December 2024, the new accounting file was ~112 GB and had 300 million job entries and it took wc -l a little bit more than 4 minutes to count them.
+As seen below, in May 2025, the new accounting file was ~131 GB and had ??? million job entries.

 It is rare to be interested in all entries.
 It is more common to work with a subset of the job entries.
 In order to do this efficiently, we start by indexing the SGE accounting file to identify the file byte offset for each job entry;